SmKou/epicodus-portfolio/README.md

 git pull origin main
 ```

+- Navigate to the top level of the directory
+- Open index.html in your browser

 To keep your forked repo up to date with any updates I make to the repo, use:

 ```bash